 - Three-Year Program (c)

-(M= Major, c= concentration, minor= minor, s= specialization) *no longer accepting students in BDA.
+(M= Major, c= concentration, minor= minor, s= specialization) *no longer accepting students.

 Students will demonstrate effective written and oral communication including informed arguments, persuasion, synthesize complex data and concepts.